Australia invests in $1.6 billion South Pacific telco deal

 “Digicel Pacific is a commercially attractive asset and critical to telecommunications in the region,” Penn said.

 Digicel is owned by Irish businessman Denis O’Brien, is incorporated in Bermuda and is headquartered in Jamaica.
-It operates in 33 markets around the world.
+It operates in 33 markets in developing countries around the world.

 It is the leading mobile phone carrier in Papua New Guinea, Tahiti, Tonga, Nauru, Samoa and Vanuatu.
 It is the second biggest carrier in Fiji after Vodafone.